 Stress in America

 The American Psychological Association (www.apa.org), just released its 2017 Report on Stress in America.
 Personal safety of Americans has grown for several years as a major area of stress.
 There continues to be a gap between the sexes on stress and how one copes.
 Perhaps most amazing is that, for every coping strategy, barely half of those who responded (if that many) use a coping strategy.
+What can Cognitive Behavioral Therapy strategies can help you cope with stress?
 Read it here: